-Other Ways to Record Your Injuries
+Are There Other Ways to Record My Injuries?

 Not all injuries lend themselves to photographs.
 Don’t worry.
 There are other ways you can document your injuries too.
 In fact, you should do each of the following even if you do have great photos.